 Michelle serves the GVSU, Grand Rapids and professional communities in many ways.
 She currently serves on the GVSU Women’s Commission Advisory Board and has served as the Chair of the GVSU Administrative Professional Committee and the President of the GVSU Positive Black Women organization.
 In the community, Michelle currently sits on the board of directors for the Court Appoint Special Advocate (C.A.S.A) of Kent County, Inc. and is a member of the Kent County Board of Commissioners, Officers Compensation Committee.
 She has served as the President of the National Association of Black Accountants Lansing Chapter and held leadership roles in other professional organizations.
 She’s an active community volunteer that has served as a hospice volunteer for Heartland Hospice Care, delivered meals for the Meals-On-Wheels program, served as a mentor for young women at GVSU and through Bethany Christian Services, and actively participates with her local school community.

 Michelle earned her MBA and her BBA in Accounting from Davenport University, is a Certified Government Financial Manager (CGFM), and holds certificates designated for grants management professionals.

-Zara’s professional background includes experiences ranging from a project manager at a small software and website development agency, to a business planning specialist at a large healthcare system.
-Her unique set of skills allows her to work within the complex MI-SBDC network and be able to relate to our small business clients.
+Zara’s professional background includes 15+ years of experiences including a project manager at a small software and website development agency, business planning specialist at a large healthcare system, and technology systems manager at the SBDC.
+Her unique set of skills allows her to work within the complex SBDC network and be able to relate to small business clients.